 - Has your time spent using substances increased (including getting the substance, using it, and recovering from its effects)?

-If you use drugs or alcohol and can answer “Yes” to any of these questions, you may benefit from taking a closer look at your chemical use.
+If you use drugs or alcohol and can answer “Yes” to any of these questions, you may benefit from taking a closer look at your substance use.

 Note: This self-assessment is for information purposes only.
-It does not replace a formal chemical dependency assessment.
-If you are interested in scheduling a chemical dependency assessment, please contact us at 320-364-1300.
+It does not replace a formal substance use assessment.
+If you are interested in scheduling a substance dependency assessment, please contact us at 320-364-1300.